Dre Campbell Farm

 These creatures are attracted to the color yellow.
 To make a homemade squash vine borer trap, fill a yellow container with soap and water.

-The color will attract the adult moths, after which they will fall in and drown.
+The yellow container may attract some adult moths, which can then become trapped in the soapy water.
 Change and refill the soapy solution every few days.

 15. Pest-Repelling Plants

-This is a natural insecticide that works against borers.
-You can also use it to control thrips, caterpillars, ants, and many other garden pests.
+Spinosad can help control newly hatched squash vine borer larvae before they enter the stems.
+You can also use it to control thrips, caterpillars, leafminers, and many other garden pests.

 Spinosad is commercially available as a spray.
 Use it according to the instructions on the label.